Frequently Asked Questions

 Apolipoprotein B (ApoB):

 Every atherogenic lipoprotein particle contains exactly one ApoB molecule.
-ApoB is a direct measure of particle number—the causal driver of atherosclerosis.
+ApoB is a direct measure of particle number, the causal driver of atherosclerosis.
 LDL-C measures cholesterol mass, not particles.
 You can have "normal" LDL-C (3.0 mmol/L) and dangerously elevated ApoB (>1.2 g/L).
-This is called "discordance" and it occurs in 30-40% of patients.
-Those patients get heart attacks while being told their cholesterol is "fine."
+This is called "discordance" and occurs in 30-40% of patients, whose standard cholesterol panel reads as normal.

 The European Atherosclerosis Society and Canadian Cardiovascular Society now recommend ApoB measurement.
-Most GPs do not order it because OHIP does not cover it.
+Most family practices do not order it because OHIP does not cover it.

 Lipoprotein(a) [Lp(a)]: